TSGut/BProbeM/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with BProbe.
+You should have received a copy of the GNU General Public License along with BProbeM.
 If not, see <http://www.gnu.org/licenses/>.

 ## Versioning